oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ~~~

 The Referenced Token is referenced by the Status List, which described the status of the Referenced Token.
-The Status List may be embedded and secured within a Status List Token.
+The Status List is embedded and secured within a Status List Token.

 ## Rationale